 Yellowstone Itinerary Day 2: Two Days in Yellowstone

-If you have two days in Yellowstone available to you, I would focus on the first two days of this itinerary.
-Alternatively, if you would like to include more sites in those two days, you may want to follow the one day in Yellowstone itinerary (including Artist Point and Mud Volcano on that day) for the first day, and follow the day 3 itinerary for your 2nd day.
+If you have two days in Yellowstone National Park available to you, I would focus on the first two days of this itinerary.
+Alternatively, if you would like to include more sites in those two days, you may want to follow the one day in Yellowstone itinerary (including Artist Point and Mud Volcano on that day) for the first day.
+Then follow the day 3 itinerary for your 2nd day.

 Otherwise, if you have a full 4-5 days, here’s what I would recommend for your 2nd day in Yellowstone!